lastralab/ABISSMAL/R/vignettes/README.md

 1. Introduction to RStudio, download ABISSMAL GitHub repository, introduction to the ABISSMAL data processing / analysis workflow

+- Need to add to the Intro how to report bugs in vignettes as GitHub issues
+- Also add how to troubleshoot when an expression isn't complete in the console

 2. Setup a virtual workspace (global environment, package installation, working directory, RMarkdown files)

 3. Create simulated data, including entrances, exits, and perching events